abdultamim02/Accelerated-Computing/README.md

 mkdir foldername
 ```

-* To Create a C (.c) File, Enter the Following:
+* To Create/Access a C (.c) File, Enter the Following:
 ```
 emacs -nw filename.c
 ```

 *NOTE*: When You Press `Enter`, It Will Take You Directly To the File.

-* To Exit the File and Go Back to the Main Terminal, Press the Following:
+* To Exit the File and Go Back to the Main Terminal, Press the following:

 ```
 Ctrl+Z